isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-airless-paint-sprayer-tips.markdown

 creates a professional and beautiful finish as your surfaces and job required.
 The right tip will eject enough fluid from the sprayer once you pull its trigger - it also influences the width of the spray fan.
 ## Airless Paint Sprayer Tips - 7 Key Secrets
 ### 1.**Renting vs. Buying ****an ****Airless Paint Sprayer**
-First, for residential and commercial painting projects, renting a team with [airless sprayers](https://www.williamson.edu/education/trade-programs/paint-and-coatings/) will be up to 4 times as fast compared to using brushes and rollers.
+First, for residential & commercial painting projects, renting a team with [airless sprayers](https://www.williamson.edu/education/trade-programs/paint-and-coatings/) will be up to 4 times as fast compared to using brushes and rollers.
 A sprayer team with an airless sprayer will take one week to do a job that a traditional team would undertake in 4 weeks.
 But the sprayer would pay for itself in a month.
 *Buying*